python-jsonschema/jsonschema/docs/validate.rst

         will validate with.
 It is assumed to be valid, and providing an invalid schema can lead to undefined behavior.
 See :meth:`IValidator.check_schema` to validate a schema first.
+    :argument types:
+        .. deprecated:: 2.7.0
-    :argument types: Deprecated.
-Instead, create a custom TypeChecker and extend the validator.
+           Instead, create a custom type checker and extend the validator.
 See :ref:`validating-types` for details.

         If used, this overrides or extends the list of known type when validating the :validator:`type` property.
 Should map strings (type